Miffyli/ToriLLE/README.md

 Toribash provides environment for MuJoCo-like humanoid control, specifically aimed for competitive gameplay.
 This makes ToriLLE suitable for e.g. self-play experiments.

-ToriLLE comes with a Python interface and pre-made OpenAI Gym environments.
+ToriLLE comes with a Python interface and pre-made OpenAI Gym environment with various tasks.
 Following white-paper includes baseline experiments and benchmarks conducted using ToriLLE: [https://arxiv.org/abs/1807.10110](https://arxiv.org/abs/1807.10110)

 ## Requirements
 Tested to work on Windows 10 and Ubuntu 16.04.
 Tested on Python versions 3.5 and 3.6, and will likely not work on 2.7.